-Scholarly Academic Faculty hold a doctoral degree and keep up-to-date in their field of specialization by publishing in peer reviewed journals (PRJ), publishing or presenting in other outlets (conferences, books) and participating in academic societies All peer-reviewed journals listed in Cabell's business related directories are considered appropriate outlets for PRJ publication.
-Journals that do not appear in Cabell's directory may also be considered.
+Scholarly Academic Faculty hold a doctoral degree and keep up-to-date in their field of specialization by publishing in peer reviewed journals (PRJ), publishing or presenting in other outlets (conferences, books) and participating in academic societies.
 The article and journals should be consistent with the mission of the department.
-Community engagement through partnership with local businesses is emphasized in the mission, and consequently publications related to this emphasis can be counted as PRJs.
-Similarly, pedagogy is emphasized in the mission, and therefore, publications specializing in pedagogy can be counted as a PRJ.
 The Executive Committee is ultimately responsible for determining publications and journals relevant to the school's mission.
-If an article is published in a journal that is not in Cabell's directory, a faculty member may be asked to explain the nature of the journal and the article and how they relate to the mission of the department.